(0 | 0 Reviews)

 Tips & Secrets

-• Soaking the sabudana for at least 4 hours is mandatory for achieving the most professional-grade authentic soft texture.
+• Soaking the sabudana for at least 4 hours is mandatory for achieving the most authentic soft texture.

 Nutritional Information(Per 1 piece (120g))